-Quizzes and the short answer questions on the final exam will be graded using a similar format.
-Half marks will be given if it is clear that you know the general answer, but have omitted specific details of scientific terms.
+Exams will be short answer and cover lecture and reading material up to the exam date.
+The midterms and final exam will not be cumulative.
+Short answer questions will be graded such that half marks will be given if it is clear you know the general answer but have omitted specific details.
 Full marks will be given to those that include specifics, and employ the correct terminology and concepts.
-Unless specified by your instructor, no books, notes, computers, calculators, or cellular phones will be allowed during exam/quiz writing.
+No books, notes, computers, calculators, or cellular phones will be allowed during exams.